Beginning of Semester Message

 - AI Companion Meeting Summary and Smart Highlights Links to an external site. can be enabled in your settings.

 - Record Retention – All Meeting or Webinar recordings saved to Zoom Cloud storage will follow a 365-day retention schedule as per the Zoom Retention Guide Links to an external site..
+Extend retention of Zoom recordings by leveraging the Zoom to Panopto integration Links to an external site.

 Panopto – https://utexas.hosted.panopto.com